 PhD Candidate, MIT Center for Computational Engineering

 I am a final-year PhD student in the Center for Computational Engineering and the Department of Aeronautics & Astronautics at MIT.
 My advisor is Professor Karen Willcox, and my research interests are in data-driven model reduction and multifidelity methods for uncertainty quantification and optimization.

 I received my SB in Aerospace Engineering from MIT in 2014.
-Prior to beginning graduate studies, I was awarded a Fulbright Student Grant to do research at RWTH Aachen in the 2014-2015 academic year.
+Prior to beginning graduate studies, I was awarded a Fulbright Student Grant to support research at RWTH Aachen in the 2014-2015 academic year.
 In Fall 2015 I returned to MIT and received my SM in Aerospace Engineering in 2017.
 I am a recipient of the National Science Foundation Graduate Research Fellowship and the Fannie and John Hertz Foundation Fellowship.